nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all tasks
-2. myPotato shows a list of persons
+2. myPotato shows a list of tasks
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific task in the list
-4. myPotato deletes the person <br>
+4. myPotato deletes the task <br>
 Use case ends.

 **Extensions**